Captain Marvel (Mar-Vell): 1980s

-After a battle in the mystical "Dark Dimension"; an encounter with the Hulk and an adventure on an alien world, Mar-Vell discovers that his past exposure to the "Compound 13" nerve gas has given him cancer.
-Compounding the problem are Mar-Vell's nega-bands, which keep the cancer at bay but also cause it to resist all known forms of treatment, and lack of access to the Kree Empire's medical experts since the Kree consider Mar-Vell a traitor.
+After a battle in the Dark Dimension, an encounter with the Hulk, and an adventure on an alien world, Mar-Vell discovers that his past exposure to Compound 13 has given him cancer.
+His nega-bands keep the cancer at bay, but also cause it to resist treatment, and he lacks access to Kree doctors since they consider him a traitor.
 As Mar-Vell accepts that his life is ending, many of his friends and allies come to Titan to pay their last respects.
 Even his mortal enemies the Skrulls send an envoy to bestow a medal on Mar-Vell to honor him as their greatest foe.
-In his final moments, Mar-Vell experiences a vision in which he meets Thanos once again.
-Thanos has come not as a foe, but as a guide to show Mar-Vell the path to the afterlife as a mark of respect to his greatest foe, giving Mar-Vell an illusion of a final struggle so that he can die fighting rather than in a bed.
-As he, Thanos, and Mistress Death pass into a blinding light, Mar-Vell dies.
+In his final moments, Mar-Vell experiences a vision in which Thanos and Death guide him into the afterlife.

-His spirit is later called forth by the Grandmaster as a part of the Legion of the Unliving to battle the Avengers.

 1990s

-When the Silver Surfer visits the Realm of the Dead, the character is counselled and aided in his escape by someone who appears to be Mar-Vell but is later revealed to be a manifestation of the selfless heroic ideal that is part of the Surfer's own psyche.
+When the Silver Surfer visits the Realm of the Dead, he is counselled and aided in his escape by someone who appears to be Mar-Vell, but is later revealed to be a manifestation of the selfless heroic ideal that is part of the Surfer's own psyche.
 Mar-Vell's former lover Elysius also impregnates herself with his genetic information, giving birth to a son, Genis-Vell.

-When Death declares Thanos to be forever barred from her realm and that she will never love him, Thanos uses the Reality Gem to restore Mar-Vell.
-They discuss Thanos' ability to make Death love him with the Reality Gem, and Mar-Vell convinces him not to do it.
-Thanos agrees, and returns Mar-Vell to death.

 2000s

 Visiting the Realm of the Dead, Genis encounters his father.
 He learns Elysius also gave birth to a girl, Phyla-Vell.
-The Young Avengers member Hulkling is revealed to be the child of Mar-Vell and Princess Anelle of the Skrulls.
+The Young Avengers member Hulkling is revealed to be the child of Mar-Vell and the Skrull princess Anelle.